Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-technical-talks-workshops.md

 A talk about SAML, OAuth and OpenID.
 Some interesting attack scenarios, like login CSRF and malicious service providers.

 SSO works with three systems that communicate, and OpenID and SAML use conflicting and confusing terms for these systems.
-This makes the protocol and the talk confusing.
+Specifically, OAuth uses the term "client" for the web app, instead of for the end user.
+This makes the protocol and the talk a little confusing.

+This talk also mentions PKCE, which helps to protect the authorization flow in mobile apps.
+This was new to me.

 I had hoped to gain more information about how to check the actual tokens.
 JWTs contain fields like `exp`, `aud`, `iat`, etc. Should the application check these?
 This was given no attention.